Weimax Wines & Spirits

 The cult winemaker in that era was Joe Heitz, who made distinctive Napa Cabernet Sauvignons, especially one from "Martha's Vineyard."

 Freemark Abbey was a leading producer of Cabernets (and Chardonnays) in the early 1970s.
-The ring-leader was a fellow named Charles Carpy, who was a major proponent of preserving Napa for agricultural uses.
+Their ring-leader was a fellow named Charles Carpy, who was a major proponent of preserving Napa for agricultural uses.

-They hired a winemaker named Jerry Luper, who also had a hand in the first vintages at Al Brounstein's "Diamond Creek" winery.
+They hired a winemaker named Jerry Luper, who also had a hand in the first vintages at Al Brounstein's "Diamond Creek" winery as well as at Chateau Montelena before packing his bags and heading to Portugal.

 A Cabernet Sauvignon from the Bosché vineyard was the crown jewel in their line-up.
 I can't imagine the wines they made in the early 1970s finding much of an appreciative audience in today's world of deep-colored, high alcohol, lavishly-oaked wines.